-Students in this program complete CHEM 121/121L-General Chemistry I with Lab and CHEM 122/122L-General Chemistry II with Lab, plus 12 semester hours of chemistry electives to total a minimum of 20 semester hours.
-Teacher-certification candidates are also required to complete EDUC 39-Secondary Education Field Experience and Educ 484-Secondary Methods for Science.
+Students in this program complete CHEM 121/CHEM 121L-General Chemistry I with Lab and CHEM 122/CHEM 122L-General Chemistry II with Lab, plus 12 semester hours of chemistry electives to total a minimum of 20 semester hours.
+Teacher-certification candidates are also required to complete EDUC 398-Secondary Education Field Experience, EDUC 484-Secondary Methods for Science, and EDUC 426-Reading in the Content Area.